GMPtk/MCSimViaRtools/README.md

 * Download this repo and unzip to ```Documents``` (```My Documents``` on older Windows systems).

+* Rename the directory (remove the ```-master``` suffix).

+If you are using this tool to generate simulations for RVis, RVis will start in this location when browsing for MCSim simulation executables.

 ## Test

-Follow these steps to test the build environment using the [butadiene](http://cvs.savannah.gnu.org/viewvc/mcsim/mcsim/examples/butadiene/) example model:
+Follow these steps to test the build environment using the [butadiene](http://cvs.savannah.gnu.org/viewvc/mcsim/mcsim/examples/butadiene/) example model provided:

 * Start a command prompt and change directory to ```Documents\MCSimViaRtools```.